2018/19 Tax Timeline

 Sole Trade Business

-If you use online bookkeeping software, please notify us once they are ready for review.
-Otherwise please send through your bookkeeping spreadsheet or get in touch with us to drop off your records.
+If you use online bookkeeping software, please notify us once your records are up to date and they are ready for review.

 Your bank should issue you with a statement for each bank account showing how much interest you received for the tax year or you can add up the amounts for each month.
 All interest should now be paid gross (no tax deducted).